TurboGears/tg2docs/docs/cookbook/streaming.rst

 Accessing Request
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-All the global turbogears objects get unregistered before running the generator
+Since version 2.3 all the global turbogears objects are accessible
-so if you need to have access to them, you will need to pass the current
+while running the generator.
+So if you need to have access to them,
-object instance to the generator itself.
+you can freely read and write to them.
+Just keep in mind that your
+response has already been started, so it is not possible to change
+your outgoing response while running the generator.

 .. code-block:: python